310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% bubble Chiaki mgn %}
 Yeah, they sneered and made fun of me… It was pretty rough…

-But I waited for an opening and loosened Tenshouin-kun’s binds a little, so he could escape by himself.
+But I waited for an opening and loosened Tenshouin-kun’s binds a little, and then he escaped by himself at one point.

 After that, I just had to buy enough time by bringing all the attention to myself.
-I'm going to continue singing until my throat goes dry!
+I’m going to continue singing until my throat goes dry!
 {% endbubble %}

 {% bubble Keito %}
-<th>(I can’t believe this… So thanks to this idiot doing something completely unnecessary, my plans have been forcibly changed?)</th>
+<th>(I can’t believe this… So thanks to this imbecile doing something completely unnecessary, my plans have been forcibly changed?)</th>

-<th>(I never expected Morisawa Chiaki from Ryuseitai to be this sort of person.)</th>
+<th>(I never expected Ryuseitai’s Morisawa Chiaki to be this sort of person.)</th>

 <th>(I thought Ryuseitai were a bunch of fools, going only by the name of “allies of justice.”)</th>

-<th>(But now I have to reconsider what I've known about them… It seems like only Mikejima and this guy are different from the others, though.)</th>
+<th>(But now I have to reconsider what I’ve known about them… It seems like only Mikejima and this guy are different from the others.)</th>

 <th>(I have to be cautious.
-Well, Mikejima’s the more important part, and he's working overseas right now, so it should likely be alright.)</th>
+Well, Mikejima’s the more important part, and he’s working overseas right now, so it should likely be alright.)</th>
 {% endbubble %}

 {% bubble Chiaki mgn %}
 …?
-You look grim, Hasumi…kun.
-What's wrong?
+What’s wrong, Hasumi-kun?
+You look grim…
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/1_6.jpg %}